 - Involve the student as a direct participant, not merely as an observer

-- The student needs to have a field supervisor with a J.D. identified at the externship placement site.
+- The student needs to have a site supervisor with a J.D. identified at the externship placement site.

-- The agreement should detail the manner in which the learning goals are to be advanced through the student’s interaction with the field supervisor.
+- The agreement should detail the manner in which the learning goals are to be advanced through the student’s interaction with the site supervisor.

-- There should be scheduled, periodic meetings between the student and field supervisor to discuss the work assigned and review the student’s educational goals.
-These details need to be included in the Education Agreement under Plan for Field Supervision.
+- There should be scheduled, periodic meetings between the student and site supervisor to discuss the work assigned and review the student’s educational goals.
+These details need to be included in the Education Agreement under Plan for Site Supervision.